Amber Reed

-Amber Reed (born 3 April 1991) is an English rugby union player.
+Amber Victoria Reed (born 3 April 1991) is an English former rugby union player.
 She won the 2014 Women's Rugby World Cup as a member of 's squad and was selected for the 2017 Women's Rugby World Cup squad.
-She currently also plays for Bristol Bears.
+Domestically, she played for Bristol Bears.
+Reed announced her retirement in March 2025.

 International career

 Reed debuted for the England Women's rugby team in 2012 against France, having previously played for the national side's Under 20s team.

 In 2014, she won the Women's Rugby World Cup with England.
 Reed went on to play every match in the 2017 Six Nations, in which England won the Grand Slam.
 She was also selected for the England World Cup team in 2017; the side lost in the final to New Zealand.

-A recurring back injury that kept her off the pitch for several months in 2018 and resulted in a specialist advising her to retire from contact sports.
+She had a recurring back injury that kept her off the pitch for several months in 2018 and resulted in a specialist advising her to retire from contact sports.
 However, after her recovery and rehabilitation, Reed's international career continued at the 2018 Women's Six Nations.
 In 2019, Reed won her 50th cap playing in the Super Series in the USA and received the award from her mother.
 The same year, she was offered a full-time contract by the RFU, having previously juggled her rugby career with a teaching career.
 She also played in the first England Women versus the Barbarians match at Twickenham in 2019, which England won.

 She again played for England in the curtailed 2020 Women's Six Nations.

 Club career

 Reed began playing rugby at 14 when she attended Colston's School.
 While competing in the Rosslyn Park National Schools 7s, she was selected for the England pathway development track.

-She played briefly for Thornbury RFC before joining the Bristol Bears women's team in 2009, where she continues to play.
+She played briefly for Thornbury RFC before joining the Bristol Bears women's team in 2009.
+Reed announced her retirement from professional rugby in March 2025.